DupieM/DuPlessisMarine_221326_The_Thinking_Cabinet/README.md

 ### Project Description

-The Thinking Cabinet is an interactive digital platform that fosters reflective thinking and self-exploration.
-Users can upload meaningful object images, engage with AI to explore their significance, and generate thought-provoking responses.
-Alternatively, they can select predefined objects to instantly create stories or explore categorized themes through AI-driven conversations for inspiration, reflection, or curiosity.
+The Thinking Cabinet is an interactive digital platform in the form of a web application that fosters reflective thinking and self-exploration.
+Users can upload meaningful object images in their Wunderkammer and then engage with AI to explore their significance within a narrative chosen for a specific genre by the user.
+Thought-provoking responses can then be generated from predefined questions towards AI or the user can engage with AI by asking their own questions.
+These AI-driven conversations will lead to inspiration, reflection, or satisfying one’s own curiosity.

 ### Built With